uniyalabhishek/demo-rofl-keygen/README.md

 - **Generates an EVM secp256k1 key inside ROFL** via the `appd` REST API (UNIX socket `/run/rofl-appd.sock`).
 - Derives the **EVM address** and **signs & sends** an EIP-1559 transaction on **Base Sepolia (chainId 84532)**.
 - **Deploys a sample contract** (`Counter.sol`) using the **ROFL key** — exposed via an HTTP endpoint for simplicity.
-- Exposes the **ROFL App ID** and basic runtime info to correlate on-chain state.
+- Exposes the **App ID** and basic runtime info to correlate on-chain state.

 - **Security**: Never log or print private keys.
 ROFL machine logs are **not encrypted**; the admin can access them, but they’re stored unencrypted on the node — keep secrets inside the TEE.